 The counselor provides the initial referral to the ASC.
 They will then address the emotional needs and family and outside challenges of the students.
-In addition they work to create a course schedule that provides for greater student success.
+In addition, they work to create a course schedule that provides for greater student success.

 Extended Time Tests

 Students who have been identified as having learning differences may ask for extended time on tests.
 The faculty is provided with an up-to-date list of all students who qualify for this support; however, it is up to the student to ask the teacher for the extended time.
 For final exams: Students will meet with their individual counselor prior to final week to discuss whether this is needed, they will then contact their teacher to make arrangements through the ASC.